PsyTeachR/ads-v1/docs/06-joins.md

 ```

-As alternative method to change variable types from what we showed you in Chapter\ \@ref(col_types) is to use the `as.***` functions.
-If you type `as.` into a code chunk, you will see that there a huge number of these functions for transforming variables and datasets to different types.
-Exactly which one you need will depend on the data you have but a few commonly used ones are:
+As alternative method to change variable types from what we showed you in Chapter\ \@ref(data) is to use the `as.***` functions.
+If you type `as.` into a code chunk, you will see that there are a huge number of these functions for transforming variables and datasets to different types.
+Exactly which one you need will depend on the data you have, but a few commonly used ones are:

-* `as.numeric()` - convert a variable to numeric.
+* `as.numeric()` - convert a variable to <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a>.
 Useful for when you have a variable of real numbers that have been encoded as character.
-Any values that are not numeric (e.g., if you have the word "missing" in cells that you have no data for), will be returned as `NA`.
+Any values that can't be turned into numbers (e.g., if you have the word "missing" in cells that you have no data for), will be returned as `NA`.
-* `as.factor()` - convert a variable to a factor.
+* `as.factor()` - convert a variable to a <a class='glossary' target='_blank' title='A data type where a specific set of values are stored with labels; An explanatory variable manipulated by the experimenter' href='https://psyteachr.github.io/glossary/f#factor'>factor</a>.
 You can set the factor levels and labels manually, or use the default order (alphabetical).
-* `as.character()` - convert a variable to character data.
+* `as.character()` - convert a variable to <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> data.
-* `as.tibble()` and `as.data.frame()` - convert an object to a tibble data frame.
-This isn't actually relevant to what we're discussing here but it's a useful one to be aware of because sometimes you'll run into issues where you get an error that specifically requests your data is a tibble or data frame type and you can use this function to overwrite your object.
+* `as.tibble()` and `as.data.frame()` - convert a list object (not a variable) to a tibble or a data frame (two different table formats).
+This isn't actually relevant to what we're discussing here, but it's a useful one to be aware of because sometimes you'll run into issues where you get an error that specifically requests your data is a tibble or data frame type and you can use this function to overwrite your object.

 To use these functions on a variable we can use `mutate()` to overwrite the variable with that variable as the new data type: